PassantAshraff/BMW-Sales-Analysis-Power-BI-Dashboard/README.md

 3. If prompted, refresh the data source and point it to `BMW_Sales_Data.csv` in the same directory
 4. Explore the dashboard using the slicers (Year, Region, Model, Channel) to filter views dynamically

----

-## 📌 Notes

-- Revenue values are in **USD**
-- The dataset contains ~778 rows with null values that were excluded from aggregations
-- Some date entries are duplicated across regions, which is expected (same date, different markets)